telerik/teststudio-docs/docs/features/elements-explorer/find-element.md

 If the test was executed to a step, where the element exists on the page, it will be highlighted once the recorder is attached to the browser (the recorder is automatically paused to avoid recording any unnecessary steps).

-In the *Eidt Element* pane are displayed the suggested properties of the element and the DOM tree of the current page.
+In the *Edit Element* pane are displayed the suggested properties of the element and the DOM tree of the current page.

 ![Edit in Live][111]

-The DOM explorer in the *Eidt Element* pane provides its standard options from the <a href="/features/recorder/dom-explorer#context-menu" target="_blank">context menu</a>.
+The DOM explorer in the *Edit Element* pane provides its standard options from the <a href="/features/recorder/dom-explorer#context-menu" target="_blank">context menu</a>.

 ![DOM explorer][112]